 Here you can find our trip designer Ayşenur Ergin’s trip plan named Historical Peninsula Tour, purchase it to get the full itinerary.

 8. The Church of St. Stephen

-Located between the Ottoman Christian and Jewish neighborhoods of Fener-Balat, by the seaside of the Golden Horn, this Bulgarian church is one of the most popular churches in Istanbul and it is a must-see for all visitors.
-It is also known as the iron church because it was built out of cast iron which took 37 years between 1859-1896.
-Since the completion of its great restoration in 2018, it became one of the most visited tourist attractions during 2019.
-It is frequently visited by Christian travellers especially thanks to its inner decorations which take great attention both for the locals and travellers.
-In 2021 it is open to visitors between 8 am-17 pm and on weekends between 9 am-17 pm.
+It is also known as the Iron Church because it was built out of cast iron.
+The construction took 37 years between 1859-1896.
+Since the completion of its great restoration in 2018, it became one of the most visited tourist attractions in Istanbul.
+It is frequently visited by travelers especially thanks to its inner decorations which draw great attention

 EXPERT TRIP DESIGNERS HAVE PLANNED THESE FULL-DAY ISTANBUL ITINERARIES FOR YOU